qbs-nt/swagger-typescript-codegen/README.md

 This fork was made to simplify some parts, add some more features, and tailor it more to specific use cases.

+Requirements:

+* Node.js: we recommend to use the latest LTS release of Node.js. `swagger-typescript-codegen` requires at least Node.js 6.

 ## Installation
 ```bash
 npm install swagger-typescript-codegen